Elijah Johnson (Home and Away): Storylines

 Elijah gives advice to Geoff Campbell (Lincoln Lewis), who then decides to leave Summer Bay.
 Elijah meets Leah at the self-defence classes he is running.
 Elijah offers Leah private sessions in exchange for discounts at the Diner and they become close.
 They initially deny their attraction to one another until Miles makes them admit their feelings.
 Elijah reveals to Leah that her previous husband, Vinnie Patterson (Ryan Kwanten) had died in a farming accident.
 His revelation gives Leah a chance to grieve for Vinnie and gives her closure.
 Leah and Elijah consummate their relationship, but his colleagues begin to criticise him for their relationship.
 Bishop (Danny Adcock) soon becomes concerned and tells Elijah he cannot be with her.
 However, Leah decides to challenge Bishop Pitt's views and manages to get his blessing.

 Elijah decides to ask Leah to marry him, she refuses believing it is too soon.
 When Leah finds a ring, she ends the relationship believing that she cannot offer Elijah what he wants.
 Elijah talks Leah around and confesses his love for her.
 She changes her mind and accepts his proposal.
 She asks Elijah to move in and invites his parents Song (Jon-Claire Lee) and Lijuan (Mémé Thorne) to come and stay.
 Leah is shocked by their constant arguing and thinks that if she stays with Elijah they will end up like Song and Lijuan.
 Song convinces Leah that their relationship is different.
 Lijuan starts to use her traditional Chinese techniques to find out if Leah is compatible for Elijah.
-She begins to thinks a series of circumstantial events mean that they are not meant to be together.
-However, Leah and Elijah's honesty with her makes Lijuan realise that she is wrong, resulting in Lijuan and Song giving them couple their blessing.
+She begins to think a series of circumstantial events mean that they are not meant to be together.
+However, Leah and Elijah's honesty with her makes Lijuan realise that she is wrong, resulting in Lijuan and Song giving the couple their blessing.